Coyote

 Life Cycle

 Coyotes are nocturnal but are also seen in daylight.
-Coyotes live singly, in male-female pairs or in family groups.
+Coyotes live singly, in male-female pairs, or in family groups.
 They use complex expressions and postures to communicate.
 They mate in early spring; litters of usually 5 to 7 pups are typically born in late April or May.
 Both parents care for the young, which remain with the family as they learn to hunt and behave as adults.
-Coyotes can breed with domestic dogs; their offspring may resemble one or both of the parents.
+Coyotes may live up to 6 to 10 years in the wild and 18 years in captivity.

 Signs and Tracks Image